bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone10.md

         [+] FIX broken styles: portraits don't display flush with text box [+] FIX: portraits stack vertially; portraits should not share a container.
-        [+] FIX: portraits should deconflict, and move to unoccupied containers, if only side is specified [ ] Speaking character should be clear
+        [+] FIX: portraits should deconflict, and move to unoccupied containers, if only side is specified [~] Speaking character should be clear
-        [ ] place speaking character's name under that character [X] names of non-speaking characters should be clear (name should show directly under the character actually speaking) [ ] FIX: when running directly in a scene, opening dialogues fails due to a null pointer.
+        [+] place speaking character's name under that character [+] place speaker label in center if speaker is offscreen [X] names of non-speaking characters should be clear (name should show directly under the character actually speaking) [ ] FIX: when running directly in a scene, opening dialogues fails due to a null pointer.
 The issue doesn't occur if the scene was loaded from a main-menu launch of the game.
          - the null pointer is caused because the dialogue's Start, which sets up references to VisualElements populated dynamically, is called
             AFTER trying to populate those objects.
 I don't know why this happens out of order for directly loaded scenes only.
          - this may be a loading order issue, I stopped being able to reproduce it
-         - UPDATE: this seems to occur sometimes when loading the level as a next level too...
+         - UPDATE: this seems to occur sometimes when loading the level as a next level too... or maybe this is a different bug, I don't see a null pointer error when it happens
     ~~[ ] Add "Emotes" to character portraits~~ --> I think this will just be implemented

+    [ ] FIX: Speaker label at center of screen looks offcenter for many resolutions; mainly because character portraits center on the right in their slot, instead of the center, and don't adjust for resolution

 PLANNED BUGFIXES
 [ ]